8 Ways to Climb Out of Debt

 1. Stop spending and start understanding debt

 When you’re already in debt it can be easy for you to feel helpless against it and just go ahead and keep on spending but you absolutely need to get out of this consumer mentality.
 You need to realise that if you keep on spending money you don’t have then you’re inevitably going to end up with so much debt your whole salary won’t be enough to cover repayments.
-The rule you need to live by is that is you don’t need it than you shouldn’t buy it, plain and simple.
+The rule you need to live by is that if you don’t need it then you shouldn’t buy it, plain and simple.

 When you take out a loan you’re going to be paying interest on this loan and the longer that you take to repay it the more interest you’ll end up paying.
-You will also incur penalty fees if you don’t make the minimum repayments – which means you’re going to end up pay a lot more than you borrowed in the first place.
-Taking out a loan to renovate your kitchen seems like a good idea but if you calculate how much money you’re actually going to end up paying on top of the total cost for the renovation you’ll see that’s it’s not worth it.
+You will also incur penalty fees if you don’t make the minimum repayments – which means you’re going to end up paying a lot more than you borrowed in the first place.
+Taking out personal finance to renovate your kitchen seems like a good idea but if you calculate how much money you’re actually going to end up paying on top of the total cost for the renovation you’ll see that’s it’s not worth it.
 If you invest a little bit of time into gaining some financial knowledge and understanding you’ll definitely start making better financial decisions and stop spending money that you don’t have.